dvagala/pytorch-flutter-FFI-example/README.md

 FFI is faster the method channels, and I couldn't find a good example for this so I've made one.

-The app is running as it is on Android and iOS.
+This example app is working as it is on Android and iOS.
 No further dependency needs to be installed.
 Tested on Flutter 3.3.8

-### Steps I took:
+### Steps I took when making this example app:
 1. Create FFI plugin from this [guide](https://docs.flutter.dev/development/platform-integration/android/c-interop)
 2. Android: copied `native_pytorch/libtorch-android` and setup `native_pytorch/CMakeLists.txt`
 3. iOS: setup `native_pytorch/ios/native_pytorch.podspec` (note that `s.static_framework = true` is mandatory)